- Shaving one month off a migration project, Rehash saved 750 staff hours by automating the tagging and merchandising of 300K products

 Now, there’s a new option for Shopify Plus Partners — and merchants — to get to meet tight deadlines without exhausting teams or adding costs.

-Ecommerce automation can help you streamline tasks and ideas, and automate seasonal sales and promotions that can be integrated with custom code to make your client’s customer experience unique to their website.
+Ecommerce automation- which Plus brands have used to sell more than $3 billion on autopilot- can help you streamline tasks and ideas, and automate seasonal sales and promotions that can be integrated with custom code to make your client’s customer experience unique to their website.